-- Rangoon Creeper – It’s a vine plant that blooms profusely in cluster.
+- Rangoon Creeper – It’s a vine plant that blooms profusely in clusters.
 It looks great on the trellis.
 It’s our Indian type of wisteria plant!!

 - Vinca – The five petal flower grows wildly and can be easily spread through seeds dispersed from the tiny pods.

 - Cosmos – Seeds can be collected and can be grown easily.
-Vibrant color flowers attract more bees and butterflies.
-Colorful bloom makes my day!!
+Vibrant colored flowers attract more bees and butterflies.
+Colorful blooms make my day!!

 - Jasmine – They bloom abundantly in summer.
 The other variety blooms throughout the year.
 The fragrance smells heavenly and exotic!!

-- Rain Lilies – When they bloom, it means monsoon rains are on the way… They are also known as nature’s weathercock to forecast rains.
+- Rain Lilies – When they bloom, it means monsoon rains are on the way… They are also known as nature’s weathercock for forecasting rain.
 They can be propagated through bulbs.

-- Duranta plant – They attracts a lot of pollinators with tiny violet colored flowers.
+- Duranta plant – They attract a lot of pollinators with tiny violet-colored flowers.

 - Balsam flower – It’s a species of impatiens and comes in varied colors.
 And, they spread through the scattered seed pods.

 Do you have a bee-friendly garden?
 What type of flowering plants do you have in your garden to attract pollinators?
 Do comment below…